Dairi Regency: Geography and climate

 Dairi is mostly hills and mountains, averaging 700 to 1250 m above sea level.
 It has a tropical rainforest climate, with the heaviest rainfall between September and May.

-Dairi is bordered on its north by Southeast Aceh and Karo, to its south by Pakpak Bharat, to its east by Toba, and to its west by South Aceh.

 Demographics

 A 2008 estimate by the Dairi government put Dairi's population at 271,983, with a sex ratio of 99.43.
 Of the population, 39.96% is under the age of 14.
-At the 2010 Census the population was 269,848, and at the 2020 Census it was 308,764.
+At the 2010 Census the population was 269,848, at the 2020 Census it was 308,764 and for mid 2023 it was estimated as 324,747.

+Bordering territories

+The Dairi Regency is bordered to the north by Karo Regency, to the east by Samosir Regency and Lake Toba, to the south by Pakpak Bharat Regency, and to the west by Aceh Province (Southeast Aceh Regency and the City of Subulussalam).

 Administrative districts

-Dairi Regency is divided into fifteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the locations of the district administrative centres, the number of administrative villages (desa and kelurahan) in each district and its post code.
+Dairi Regency is divided into fifteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 161 rural desa and 8 urban kelurahan), and its post code.

-These districts in turn comprise 169 administrative villages (desa and kelurahan).
+Notes: (a) comprising 5 kelurahan (Batang Beruh, Bintang Hulu, Kuta Gambir, Sidiangkat and Sidikalang Kota) and 6 desa. (b) including the kelurahan of Panji Dabutar. (c) including the kelurahan of Pegagan Julu I. (d) including the kelurahan of Parongil.